cloudfoundry-attic/v1-dummy-broker-release/README.md

 1. Create a BOSH release
 1. Upload the release to the BOSH director
 1. Deploy the release with BOSH
+1. Create a service auth token for the service
 1. Make the plan public

 The dummy broker service should now be advertised when running `cf marketplace`